vahanfreiheit/fdctina/content/join-the-team/85-of-our-people-are-engineers.md

 At heart we are an unusual, innovative and bold engineering company.
 85% of our people are engineers with backgrounds in Computer Science, Physics or Mathematics, many also with strong machine learning backgrounds.

-{{< graphic-box-join-team text="85% of our people are engineers with backgrounds in Computer Science, Physics or Mathematics, many also with strong machine learning backgrounds." >}}
+{{< graphic-box graphic="/img/join-the-team/85-of-our-people-are-engineers-1.png" text="85% of our people are engineers with backgrounds in Computer Science, Physics or Mathematics, many also with strong machine learning backgrounds." >}}